anishkumar2097/NewsApp/README.md

-# The News-An app which shows news related to business,sport and general news.
+# The News-An app which shows news related to business,sport and general news.News article can be shared and read via web view

 ## Features

  DrawerLayout